 Absolute Truth is the basis of honesty and integrity.
+Absolute Truth is derived from the Greek word Aletheia.
 It applies to our speech and our actions.
 It compels us to take ownership of our mistakes, and it drives us in our studies.
 Christ embodied truth and told Pilate before His death that he came to bear witness to the truth and all those who are His hear the truth.
 This fact is why we listen to the voice of truth in every area of our studies.

 God-Like Love is an unconditional love that never waivers.
 The Greek word Agape, which we translate as love, means a love that transcends.
 When we love one another, we can practice patience.
 When we love one another, we can forgive wrongs.
 When we love one another, we can look beyond ethnic, economic, regional, or national differences.
 When we love one another, all men will know that we are Jesus' disciples.
 This type of love is one of the reasons BBA hosts one of the most diverse student bodies with students from all over the United States, Asia, Africa, and Europe.